 if statements can be used without the use of an

 elif part.
-The following example illustrates the control flow during execution of an if statement.
+The following example illustrates the control flow during the execution of an if statement.

 # some instructions age = 19 voting_eligibility = False # Make the person eligible for voting if she's 18 and above if age >= 18: # Execute if condition is true print("Eligible for voting") print("*****") voting_eligibility = True # Continue with code execution print("Age: ", age) print("Is eligible for voting: ", voting_eligibility)